tatoliop/PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 ### Version 3.2.0

-* Added adaptive partitioning on VP tree technique along with 3 algorithms to support the adaptations
+* Added adaptive partitioning on VP tree technique along with 3 algorithms to support the adaptations.

+* Initial code for adaptations in package `adapt`.
+Classes `Adapt`, `NaiveAdapt` and `NoAdapt` contain all the new functionalities.

 ### Version 3.1.0

-* Moved to PROUD repository
+* Moved to PROUD repository.